hmcts/ccpay-functions-node/README.md

 **Service Callback**

-Receives a message from the service bus which is then sent to a callback endpoint by HTTP PATCH
+Receives a message from the service bus which is then sent to a callback endpoint by HTTP PATCH.

 **How to test and develop locally**